Will Parks: 2016

 The Denver Broncos selected Parks in the sixth round (219th overall) of the 2016 NFL draft.
 He was the 17th safety selected in 2016 and the second safety drafted by the Broncos, after third-round draft pick Justin Simmons.

 On May 13, 2016, the Broncos signed Parks to a four-year, $2.44 million contract that includes a signing bonus of $100,356.

 Throughout training camp, Parks competed with veteran Shiloh Keo for the backup strong safety role.
 Head coach Gary Kubiak named Parks the backup strong safety behind T. J. Ward to start the regular season.

 He made his professional regular season debut in the Broncos' season-opening 21–20 victory over the Carolina Panthers.
 In Week 3, he made two solo tackles, two pass deflections, and had his first career interception off a pass by Andy Dalton during a 29–17 victory at the Cincinnati Bengals.
-On November 13, 2016, Parks recovered a blocked field goal during the New Orleans Saints extra point and returned it for the game-winning two point score after teammate Justin Simmons leaped over the offensive line and blocked Wil Lutz's attempt to defeat the Saints 25–23 in the final 1:30 seconds.
+On November 13, 2016, Parks recovered a blocked PAT attempt during the New Orleans Saints extra point and returned it for the game-winning two point score after teammate Justin Simmons leaped over the offensive line and blocked Wil Lutz's attempt to defeat the Saints 25–23 in the final 1:30 seconds.
 The play was challenged by the Saints after it appeared Parks may have stepped out of bounds during the return, but the ruling was upheld after it was determined there was not enough conclusive evidence showing Parks had stepped out of bounds.

 Parks finished his rookie season with 22 combined tackles (17 solo), four pass deflections, a fumble recovery, one interception, and a touchdown in 16 games and zero starts while appearing on special teams and as a reserve safety on defense.
 The Broncos finished third in the season AFC West with a 9–7 record and Kubiak retired due to health concerns.